monome/docs/norns/maiden.md

 Each entry has two actions: **UPDATE** and **REMOVE**.

 If you choose to update a project that currently lives on your norns, please note that local modifications you have made will be overwritten.
-If you wish to retain multiple versions of a project, please reference the [FILE MANAGEMENT](#file-management) section.
+If you wish to retain multiple versions of a project, please reference the [SFTP](../sftp/) guide.

 Once you update a project through the PROJECT MANAGER, you'll see a commit number listed on the right of the project's tile (like *34d225b*).
 Click a project's commit number to be brought to the project's GitHub page, where you can learn more about the project and verify that the version you have is the latest.